 So what's their secret?

 Certainly not their fangs, which are far too tiny to pierce human skin.
-You guessed it – it's their extremely long legs.
+It's their extremely long legs.

 Larger, heavier spiders are particularly vulnerable as they walk across a slippery smooth surface.
 If they do become entangled in a Daddy-long-legs' web, the smooth surface becomes treacherous because it offers no grip for the prey spider to hang on to.